 Building on the first strategy, this approach leverages social and intellectual capital to motivate employees, providing additional perks such as coaching, mentoring, rich social networks, career development and teamwork opportunities.

 Employees in these organizations espouse an attitude of “I’m better, or can become better, so I’ll stay engaged.”
 While committed to the organization, they also perceive the relationship as exchange-based and are more likely to leave if better opportunities arise.

 3. “My work is a calling.”

 Transcending individual benefits, organizations that are mission-driven integrate their corporate purpose in their day-to-day operations and strive to create a legacy beyond the company’s lifetime.

 Employees in these firms identify strongly with the corporate purpose: “I care deeply about this so I’ll stay engaged.”
 Incidentally, they give lesser weight to salary benefits and other perks mentioned in the first two approaches, seeing themselves as part of a greater whole.

 A joint initiative between IESE and Michigan Ross, the “Become a Positive Leader to Accelerate Positive Change“ program targets human resource professionals, executives in change or career transformation processes, and leaders who aspire to develop creative, committed and constructive teams.
-IESE’s Barcelona campus will host the next edition on March 30-April 3, 2020.
+The next edition of the program is live online and will start March 1, 2021.
+The on-campus edition will be hold at IESE’s Barcelona campus on October 25-29, 2021.

 Written by business communicator and editor Suzanne Hogseth